drissabsike/garage-microservice/README.md

 # Microservice de Gestion des Garages Renault

+Note on Lombok Usage !!
+#######################
+I chose not to use Lombok in this microservice because I encountered issues with getters, particularly getId(), not being properly recognized.
+I tried several solutions to fix it, including different configurations and plugin setups.

+Eventually, I considered using JPA Buddy, but since I did not have the first version of the plugin, I decided to disable it.

+As a result, this project uses standard Java getters and setters, along with constructors generated directly in the microservice classes.
+This ensures compatibility and avoids runtime issues with object mapping and persistence.

 ## 🎯 Use Case
 Ce microservice a pour objectif de gérer les informations liées aux garages affiliés au réseau Renault.
 Il permet la centralisation, la consultation et la mise à jour des données concernant :